rustadadam/PF-GAP/notes.md

 # Week of Jun 11

 ## TODO:
-1. Build a confusion matricies for the time (daily v Hourly)
 2. Rerun the algoritms across a benchmark data (try like the gunpoint dataset) - UCR 2018 archive for more datasets
 - https://www.cs.ucr.edu/~eamonn/time_series_data_2018/
 3. Make a google Collab with Sofia | Make a pipeline for handling the data